revolist/revogrid-docs/compare/bryntum-gantt-alternative.md

 Bryntum Gantt is a strong choice when your team wants a mature, self-contained project-planning component and is comfortable building around its scheduling architecture and commercial model.

-RevoGrid Gantt is the better fit when the schedule must feel native to a larger data product.
+RevoGantt is the better fit when the schedule must feel native to a larger data product.
 It combines task hierarchy, dependencies, resources, baselines, critical path, timeline editing, and scheduling with the same grid foundation used for custom operational screens.

 The practical distinction is simple: